adamburgess/tarkov-time/README.md

 ## https://tarkov-time.adam.id.au/

-Built with Preact + Tailwind.
+Built with Preact + Tailwind, deployed on Cloudflare Pages.

 NEW!
 Interested in using this in your own program with an _**API**?_ 😲 Try [/left](https://tarkov-time.adam.id.au/left), [/right](https://tarkov-time.adam.id.au/right), and [/api](https://tarkov-time.adam.id.au/api)!
 Incredible!